Schleife

 Schleife (/de/; Slepo, /hsb/) is a municipality of 3,000 in northern Görlitz district, northeast Saxony, Germany.
 It is the seat of the Verwaltungsgemeinschaft Schleife (about 5,000 inhabitants).

 The municipality is part of the recognized Sorbian settlement area in Saxony.
 Upper Sorbian has an official status next to German, all villages bear names in both languages.

+Toponymy

+The name is thought to derive from the Slavic word slip ("to murmur"), possibly referring to the murmuring sound made when walking on marshy ground.
+According to Meschgang, Schleife (Slepo) developed from a place where water would seep out of the ground when someone walked over it, from the Old Slavic slěpati, meaning "to well up" or "to gush forth."
+Eichler and Walther, however, consider it more likely that the name is based on the Old Sorbian adjective slěpy, meaning "blind."
+In that case, Schleife would mean "a place by the murky (or clouded) stream."